Oral Care During Cancer Treatment- What you Can Do…

 - You may have a metallic or chemical taste in your mouth, especially after eating meat or other high-protein foods.

-Roy Daniels, DDS has been practicing Sedona dentistry and serving the red rock dental community since 1984.
+Chris Marsh, DDS has been practicing Sedona dentistry and serving the red rock dental community since 1984.